Cybersecurity Risk Assessment Report: Best Practices and Templates

 To put into perspective just how much falls on the CISO, consider work-from-home decisions made during the pandemic or the migration to cloud technologies; these are scenarios that CISOs had to consider and the associated risks.
 To properly evaluate the cyber risks, CISOs need real-time insights into the threat landscape and the financial impact of security initiatives.
 They have to present these insights clearly to executives and the Board committee, and to represent these security insights successfully; they need clear and defensible real-time risk metrics.
 CISOs must take these metrics and communicate them in a financialized business context.

 A few years back, CISOs could enter meetings and ensure that the security team protected the assets without question.
 With regulations like the SEC Cybersecurity Rule rolling out, Boards are now being held accountable for cyber oversight and are asking for more transparency and reporting from the CISO.
-The amount of scrutiny on the CISO is increasing, and they need clear guidance on how to structure their cyber security risk assessment report.
+The amount of scrutiny on the CISO is increasing, and they need clear guidance on how to structure their cybersecurity risk assessment report.

-Keep reading along to discover the critical elements of a cyber security risk assessment report and how your CISO can utilize these insights in reporting cybersecurity to the Board
+Keep reading along to discover the critical elements of a cyber security risk assessment report and how your CISO can utilize these insights in reporting cybersecurity to the Board.

-A Concise Cyber Security Risk Assessment Report
+What Goes Into a Cyber Security Risk Assessment Report

-Every organization has its set of unique risks and priorities.
+Every organization has its own set of unique risks and priorities.
 Each board wants to know about different metrics, and as regulations roll out, various organizations will be required to report on specific metrics.
 Yet, the risk assessment report should always consider some key elements.

 The first thing to consider is how much time you have to present.
 You might think you have 30 minutes, maybe even 15 minutes.
-You might have the whole presentation scripted out, but, in reality, you only have five minutes to get to the point.
+You might have the whole presentation scripted out, but in reality, you only have five minutes to get to the point.
 What do you include as those critical metrics?

 Your main deck should cover your security posture, risks relevant to your industry, strategic investments, and ROI.
 You should include things like cybersecurity awareness or threat trends in the appendix.
 Look at the most critical to your organization and tailor your report to the essential needs.
 Anything additional should go in the appendix of your report.

 A second element to consider is relating your standards to a single framework.
 It’s infrequent for an organization to adhere to one framework.
 Often, organizations must consider several niche or broad frameworks depending on their sector and company size.
 Each framework's purpose and scope can be challenging to cover in a single report.
-To help with standardization across the different elements is baselining your cyber risk program to the NIST CSF.
+To help with standardization across the different elements is baselining your cyber risk management program to the NIST CSF.

 The CyberStrong platform automates framework mappings and is built on the NIST CSF.
 CISOs can level the playing field and speak to a commonly understood framework instead of delving into niche standards like PCI DSS or HIPAA.
-CISOs need to ground risk posture and compliance data into terms the executive leadership and Board will likely understand.
+CISOs need to ground risk posture and compliance data in terms that the executive leadership and Board will likely understand.

 A third element to consider is how these metrics reflect the organization’s strategic alignment: the NIST CSF and the NIST CSF 2.0 guide security professionals in creating their cyber metrics.
 For control statements in the CSF, security professionals must determine who is responsible for this risk, how it is measured, how often it is measured, what your target is, and other relevant metrics.
 These metrics force security teams to understand how each control can impact the organization and how it can impact the organization’s strategy.